2011 Malcolm Baldrige Recipient

 In June, the Baldrige announced that there were a total of 40 applications within the health care industry this year and an additional 29 from other industries.
 In September, the panel of judges selected six health care applicants to receive site visits, as well as five organizations from outside of health care.

-In 2011, Henry Ford Health System became a proud recipient of the Malcolm Baldrige National Quality Award - the nation's highest honor for performance excellence.
+In 2011, Henry Ford Health became a proud recipient of the Malcolm Baldrige National Quality Award - the nation's highest honor for performance excellence.

 In the following video, CEO Nancy Schlichting discusses the journey to this honor and the significance of what was achieved.